hpc/charliecloud/doc/faq.rst

      will record details of the connection within the image, including IP address and the fingerprint.
 The build also remains interactive.

-  3. Edit the image's system `SSH config
+  3. Edit the image’s system `SSH config
      <https://man.openbsd.org/ssh_config>`_ to turn off host key checking.
      Note this can be rather hairy, because the SSH config language is quite flexible and the first instance of a directive is the one used.
 However,